What Is Arbitrage?

 An investor can take one euro and convert it into dollars through Bank A (getting $1.25), then taking that money to Bank B and converting it back to euros at the 1/1 exchange rate.

-$1.25 converted back to euros at the 1/1 exchange rate is 1.25 euros.
+This would mean $1.25 converted back to euros at the 1/1 exchange rate is 1.25 euros.
 Thus, an investor made a profit of 0.25 euros for each euro involved in the trade.
 This may not seem like much, but the total can add up if large sums of money are used.

 Some investors have been known to deploy a “triangular” arbitrage strategy involving three currencies and banks.